Division of Debts in California

 Community vs. Separate Debt

 Debt will fall under these two main categories.
 You may be wondering whether or not certain debts will have to be divided between you and your spouse or would be kept separate.

 Here is a quick breakdown to better explain these two categories:

 - Community debt – Typically, any debts incurred after a couple is married will be counted as community debt.
 Even if only one spouse incurred the debt, such as signing for a vehicle purchase, so long as the debt is incurred during the marriage and prior to the separation debt, it will need to be divided equally between them.

 - Separate debt – These may be any debts that are incurred before the marriage occurs or following the separation date.
 They will belong to only the spouse that specifically incurred them.

 Another important step in this process is determining a date of separation, such as when a couple agreed to separate.
 Any debts incurred by either spouse after a couple is separated will generally fall under the category of separate.

 Why Trust Your Divorce to Attorney Romanovska?

-Selected to the Super Lawyers® Rising Stars℠, Attorney Romanovska is the advocate you want on your side.
+Selected to the Super Lawyers® Rising Stars℠ list and the recipient of the Outstanding Pro Bono Award For Family Law Cases by The Justice And Diversity Center, Attorney Romanovskais the advocate you want on your side.
 With years of experience under her belt, she understands complex and often confusing debt division matters.

-Find out how family law Attorney Romanovska can assist you with the debt division process.
-Call (415) 423-2457 today to get started.
+Find out how Attorney Romanovska can assist you with the debt division process.
+Call (415) 347-0584 today to get started.